nicoleump/ga-dsiplus/roadmap/week08/readme.md

 * Free

-**GA Profile**
+## GA Profiles:

-We’ll walk you through best practices in creating your GA profile
+We’ll walk you through best practices in creating your GA profile.
+It is handy to have your updated resume handy.

 ## You do: (60/75)